-- By January 2023, at least 25 middle-school STEM teachers will have participated in the program - At least 50% and 19%, respectively, of the participants will be women and underrepresented - Follow-up surveys, 3-months after the workshop, will verify that at least 90% of the participants are using NASA and workshop material and experiences regularly in the classroom.
+- By January 2026, at least 25 middle-school STEM teachers will have participated in the program. - Follow-up surveys, conducted 3 months after the workshop, will verify that at least 90% of the participants are using NASA and workshop material and experiences regularly in the classroom.